-Over the years the production team of iFilmGroup has received thousands of people wishing to be a part of productions.
+Over the years the Production Team at iFilmGroup has received thousands of people wishing to be a part of productions.
 This along with being asked what is the proper way to apply for a role, casting call or to an audition call.
 What do you send and how?
-The simple answer is much like how you apply to a job but with some added steps, info, and material.
+The simple answer is much like how you apply to a job, but with some added steps, info, and material.

 #1 RESEARCH THE ROLE – Do your online research on what the production company is looking for and what roles that fit for you.
 Read carefully ALL the information in regards to the casting and audition process.
 Do not submit to something you do not fit the description of.
 Casting directors must filter through thousands of head-shots and resumes and by submitting your information to something that does not apply to you just makes their job more difficult.
 Thus, probably less likely to hire you in the future.

 #2 – UP-TO-DATE PHOTO - Send an updated acting resume and ensure when you submit a photo, it shouldn't be more than 5 years old.
 The more recent the photo, the better.
 Especially if you drastically change your looks by cutting or coloring your hair.
 If the only headshot you have is of your blonde hair and you've recently dyed it black then make sure you draw that to the attention of the casting team and it likely is time to get a new headshot.
 The casting department won't be too happy if you come into an audition looking different than in your headshot.
 The same goes for when you show up to an audition and you're 10 years older than your picture.
 Keep it all up-to-date.
 Pictures should be in JPEG or PDF format.